andreygorbachev/calendar/README.md

 What we want to achieve is to calculate a number of business days between 2 days.

 For this we need a notion of "weekend" and a notion of "holidays schedule".
+The library's logic is based around these non-business days (despite the fact that we want to compute the number of business days).

 Following std::chrono we assume the Gregorian calendar.